 By now the once exclusive residential Fifth Avenue neighborhood was filling with commercial buildings.
 On March 4, 1893 The New York Times reported that the family had sold the mansion to Arnold, Constable & Co.
 “It is understood that the new acquisition of the firm will be devoted to business purposes.”

 |In 1893, just prior to its demolition, the vacant mansion is degraded by political posters.
 All around commercial buildings have already been erected. from the collection of the Museum of the City of New York|

-Within a year the mansion—once the center of Manhattan social life—was gone, replaced by Arnold, Constable & Co.’s “manufacturing and workshop” building designed by the architectural firm William Schickel & Co.
+Within a year the mansion—once a center of Manhattan social life—was gone, replaced by Arnold, Constable & Co.’s “manufacturing and workshop” building designed by the architectural firm William Schickel & Co.